Teenagersbureau/QuizWiz/README.md

 <br />

-- Along with this, funcionality has also been provided where user can see theiry previous score by entering the name and the corresponding phone number of the user
+- Along with this, funcionality has also been provided where user can see their previous score by entering the name and the corresponding phone number of the user

 <br />